 Security Officer Lindsey turned around slowly as she stared directly at Ensign Roberts before rolling her eyes and replying, dismissively, "oh puh-leeze," shaking her head and turning back in the direction of the window pane, the young Ensign now embarrassingly wishing he had kept his mouth shut.

-"Distance to the City? " Foxwell asked.
+"Distance to the City? " Foxwell inquired.

-Ensign, set the scanner for evidence of movement or activity, increase the rover's speed and prepare to stop on my order," Foxwell directed.
+Ensign, set the scanner for evidence of movement or activity; increase the rover's speed and prepare to stop on my order," Foxwell directed.

-Five minutes later the rover entered the city as a series of linked streets of unknown composition became visible, contrasting with the gold colored, smooth metallic surfaces of structures resembling buildings of varying sizes and heights that enveloped the stargazer's crew and vehicle like some monstrous behemoth.
+Five minutes later the rover entered the city as a series of linked streets of unknown composition became visible, contrasting with the gold colored, smooth metallic surfaces of structures resembling buildings of varying sizes and heights that enveloped the Stargazer's crew and vehicle like some monstrous behemoth.
 Unfamiliar writing and symbols were visible on most of the structures as the rover passed one configuration after another.

 "Stop the rover," the Captain ordered.

 "Aye sir" Ensign Roberts responded as he brought the vehicle to a complete stop.